 Maintaining a healthy lifestyle is key to reducing your blood pressure to a healthy level.
 Eating a healthy diet that's low in salt and saturated fats, exercising regularly, stopping smoking, cutting down on alcohol and good stress management are all positive steps to take.

 Felodipine hasn't been shown to help with anxiety.
-Other types of high blood pressure medication such as beta blockers can help to soothe the physical symptoms of anxiety.
+Other types of high blood pressure medication such as beta-blockers can help with the physical symptoms of anxiety.

-Felodipine is designed for long term use so it's safe to use in this manner.
+Felodipine is designed for long term use and is safe to use in this manner.

 Felodipine is not addictive.

-Felodipine won't have an affect on your contraception.
-However, the combined pill is not suitable for women with high blood pressure so it's recommended to ask your doctor for advice about alternative forms of contraception if you’ve been diagnosed with high blood pressure.
+Felodipine won't have an effect on your contraception.
+However, combined hormonal contraception is not suitable for women with high blood pressure so it's recommended to ask your doctor for advice about alternative forms of contraception if you’ve been diagnosed with high blood pressure.

-Swollen ankles, known as oedema, is a common side effect in taking Felodipine.
-This is because the medication can cause increased pressure on the capillaries which leads to leaking fluid.
-If you experience this while taking Felodipine, lying down with your legs up against the wall can help ease the swelling.
+Swollen ankles, known as oedema, is a common side effect in taking felodipine.
+This is because the medication can cause increased pressure on the capillaries which leads to leakage of fluid into the tissues.
+If you experience this while taking felodipine, lying down with your legs raised can help ease the swelling.
 If it becomes a problem then see your doctor for advice.